Pine Island Community Farm

 Pine Island Community Farm in Colchester is a place where New Americans (former refugees) can raise culturally significant foods and connect with the land.
-The farm is being sustainably managed and has a vibrant volunteer program.
-Waste products, such as Christmas trees, are recycled as food for farm animals.
+The farm is owned by the Vermont Land Trust and is home to multiple farm businesses and community gardens.

 What is Pine Island Farm?

 Pine Island Farm was purchased by the Vermont Land Trust in 2012 and began with a Bhutanese farmer raising 80 meat goats as part of a pilot program.

 Today, that farmer is raising 300 goats.
 There is a chicken farmer from Rwanda, who sells 1,000 chickens annually, two Burundian beekeepers, and 60 families from 10+ countries who use the community gardens.
 More than 300 families a year come to buy a chicken or goat and slaughter it according to their cultural preferences in our custom facility.

 Many of the people who come here as refugees have deep agricultural roots.
 Pine Island provides a place where people can access animals, open pastures, and fertile soil.
 It offers land to produce food that can otherwise be difficult or expensive to obtain.
 It gives people an opportunity to build on their agricultural past and experience a Vermont that feels more like home.

 Pine Island operates as a collaborative with four farm enterprises run by separate owners.
 Together, the businesses share land, infrastructure, and equipment.
 The Vermont Land Trust is working with the Intervale Center to support new American farmers as they build management skills that will ensure the farm’s long-term sustainability.